html5j/html5j-trans/readme.md

 ## twitter.conf

-Create twitter.conf form twitter.conf.smpl for your setting!
+create twitter.conf from twitter.conf.smpl. then tweak it with your environment.
 ```
 $ cat conf/twitter.conf.smpl
 { "track" : "#nowplaying",